IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

 // Get the primary CSS variable reference of the 600 color variant
 $my-primary-600: color($variant: 600);

+// Get the primary CSS variable reference of the 600 color variant with .5 opacity
+$my-primary-600-opacity: color($variant: 600, $opacity: .5);

 // Get the secondary A700 color variant as a HEX value from $my-palette
 $my-primary-A700: color($my-palette, 'secondary', 'A700');

 // Get the warn 500 color variant as HEX value from $my-palette
 $my-warning-color: color($my-palette, 'warn');

 .my-awesome-class {
     background: $my-primary-600;